 Here are some tips to help you cope:

 - try to get up slowly after sitting or lying down

 - if you feel faint when standing still, find a seat quickly and the faintness should pass – if it doesn’t, lie down on your side

-- if you feel faint while lying on your back, turn on your side
+- if you feel faint while lying on your back, turn on to your side

 Feeling hot in pregnancy

 During pregnancy you’re likely to feel warmer than usual.
 This is due to hormonal changes and an increase in blood supply to the skin.
 You’re also likely to sweat more.
 It helps if you: